telerik/reporting-docs/knowledge-base/characters-not-appearing-correctly-in-pdf-files.md

 - If the **font cannot be installed on the server machine**, where reports are processed and rendered, you can use <a href="../configuring-telerik-reproting-privatefonts" target="_blank">**Telerik Reporting privateFonts settings**</a>.
 The settings are applicable only through the configuration file of the application.
 You will need to <a href="../configuring-telerik-reporting" target="_blank">declare a Telerik.Reporting section first</a>.

-- If the **font is not available on the client machine**, you can fully embed the fonts in the PDF file during its generation.
+- If the **font is not available on the client machine**, you can fully embed the fonts in the PDF file during its generation _(will not work if font embedding is restricted)_.
 You will need to <a href="../configuring-telerik-reporting" target="_blank">declare a Telerik.Reporting section first</a>.
 Then you need to configure the PDF extension and its <a href="../device-information-settings-pdf" target="_blank">**FontEmbedding**</a> parameter:

 ```html
 <Telerik.Reporting>